 The egg carton material and color will impact the information printed on the carton.
-For ink-based printing solutions, different carton materials will have different absorbing properties that will affect the ink dry time and adherence.
-Most paper cartons are porous and very absorbent, so the ink will dry quickly and adhere well to the carton.
-Foam cartons are typically non-porous and will require a different type of ink to adhere to the carton, and the ink will take longer to dry.
-Clear plastic cartons have similar characteristic to foam cartons, but with the added challenge of being 'see through' which effects legibility.
+For ink-based printing solutions, different carton materials will have different absorbing properties that will affect the ink's drying time and adherence.
+Most paper cartons are porous and very absorbent so the ink will dry quickly and adhere well to the carton.
+Foam cartons are less absorbent and the ink will take longer to dry.
+Foam cartons are typically non-porous